States Concerned over Retroactive Taxation for Online Gaming Companies

 Tax notices are issued for higher amounts than industry value

-The last few weeks have been ripe with the news of several big online gaming companies being dealt tax notices greatly exceeding their revenues, highlighting what could be the end of the rising gaming industry in India if allowed to proceed.
+The last few weeks have been ripe with the news of several big online gaming companies being dealt tax notices greatly exceeding their revenues.
+Highlighting what could be the end of the rising gaming industry in India if allowed to proceed.

 During the meeting, Delhi’s Finance Minister Atishi raised her concerns regarding the recently hiked GST on online gaming, horse racing, and casinos: “An industry whose revenue is Rs 23,000 crore, you are slapping a tax notice of Rs 1.5 lakh crore…this is to kill the industry.
 This shows an unsafe, erratic investment environment in Indian startups.”